TUTORIAL 1: BOLD-CVR based on computer controlled CO2 stimulus

 % only the CO2 data.
 Correlation with the time-series is done using the first input.

-trAlign(CO2_corr, O2_corr, TS, opts); % for this example the alignment offset was 7
+trAlign(CO2_corr, O2_corr, TS, opts); % for this example the alignment offset was 8 which is saved in the workspace

 % If both CO2 & O2 are supplied, the GUI returns two probe vectors to the